WUSTL-CSE222-FS18/studio-01-studio01_kellettrogersholzer/README.md

 ***Q1.5 Based on the feedback, how might you change your solution?***

+We might cater our application into more specific instances.
+For example, if an e-mail needs to be sent to someone specific, the application will check whether or not the email WAS actually sent.
+Likewise, if an essay needs to be completed, the app will run in the background checking words typed and quality of work.

 ## Part 1.7 Evaluation (5 minutes)

-Switch back to being a Customer and thinking about the product you want and the need it should meet.
+Switch back to being a Customer and thinking about the product you want and the need for it should meet.
 Pick three (3) Criteria cards that are most important to you and order them from most important to least important.

 ***Q1.6 List your three top Criteria:***

+1. Attraction: no one wants a clunky pencil.
+1. Feasibility- do you expect it to work widespread?
+1. Utility- is it practical?

 ## Part 1.8: More Feedback (10 minutes total)